Here is your guide to the best full-face snorkel masks for when you’re venturing off to somewhere warm and sunny this summer.

 If you’re thinking of venturing off to somewhere warm and sunny this summer, you’re probably also considering checking out the underwater residents of the sea.
 Great choice!
 So, now you need to be able to see clearly and breathe!
 Right?

-Not everyone wants to use the type of snorkel you just place in your mouth, and for that reason, full face snorkel masks (also known as a head snorkel mask) is ideal.
+Not everyone wants to use the type of snorkel you place in your mouth, so full-face snorkel masks (also known as head snorkel masks) are ideal.

-As the name suggests, a full face snorkel mask is a mask which covers your whole face and allows you to breathe underwater and see clearly.
-Breathing is far more comfortable with this type of mask than with the type which you simply place in your mouth, and you can also control the eye section and the breathing section as one, rather than them running in direct opposition to one another.
+As the name suggests, a full-face snorkel mask is a mask that covers your whole face and allows you to breathe underwater and see clearly.
+Breathing is far more comfortable with this type of mask than with the kind you place in your mouth, and you can also control the eye section and the breathing section as one, rather than them running in direct opposition to one another.

-A full face snorkel mask is a great option for a beginner because it is far easier to use, and also gives confidence.
-Placing your head underwater can be a worrying thing for some people, but a full face mask is a more reassuring choice than using a regular snorkel and mask.
+A full-face snorkel mask is an excellent option for a beginner because it is far easier to use and gives confidence.
+Placing your head underwater can be a worrying thing for some people, but a full-face mask is a more reassuring choice than using a regular snorkel and mask.

-Here are our top picks for which snorkle masks are the best in 2019.
+Here are our top picks for which snorkel masks are the best.

-This full face mask is an excellent choice for beginners and comes at a reasonable price also.
-The mask allows natural breathing while underwater and also has an anti-fogging mechanism, to help prevent fogging while breathing and condensation from building up.
+This full-face mask is an excellent choice for beginners and comes reasonably priced.
+The mask allows natural breathing while underwater and has an anti-fogging mechanism to help prevent fogging while breathing and condensation.
 The view from the mask is high quality, with a 180-degree view and panoramic vision.
-There is the dry snorkel feature with this particular mask, which stops water getting in through the top of the snorkel and in terms of fit, it is a very secure and comfortable mask to own.
+There is the dry snorkel feature with this particular mask, which stops water from getting in through the top of the snorkel, and in terms of fit, it is a very secure and comfortable mask to own.

 - Easy to adjust and a comfortable mask overall